LifeFone Reviews (Cost, Complaints, Pros, and Cons)

 In cases where the equipment is damaged due to accident or misuse, the customer will need to pay for the replacement.
 LifeFone offers a replacement policy for damaged equipment, which allows customers to purchase a replacement unit at a discounted rate.

-It’s important to note that customers should handle their equipment with care to avoid damage.
+It’s important to note that customers should care for their equipment to avoid damage.
 LifeFone recommends not wearing the pendant in the shower or bath and taking it off before swimming.
 They also suggest not exposing the equipment to extreme temperatures or harsh chemicals.

 Frequently Asked Questions